 If you indulged a little too much this holiday season follow these strategies to detox.

 Try adding vegetable soup to your lunch and dinner.
-For lunch try eating lean proteins and avoid foods with processed flower.
+For lunch try eating lean protein with fresh vegetables and avoid foods with white processed flour.

 Light Fresh Foods